berrak/MyMacros/README.md

 #endif
 ```
 ## Where to find it?
 There are several ways to get the required definitions.
-Arduino uses the label `build.board` that can be found in the `boards.txt` as, e.g. `tinypico.build.board=TINYPICO`.
+Arduino uses the property `build.board` that can be found in the `boards.txt` as, e.g. `tinypico.build.board=TINYPICO`.
 Pre-pend 'ARDUINO' to`ARDUINO_TINYPICO` for library usage.
 But there are alternatives like adding `#define BOARD_IDENTIFY_WARNING` before including this library.
 Compiling the code, a compiler warning with the information, among other information, is sent to `stdout`.
 ```cpp
 #define BOARD_IDENTIFY_WARNING
 #include <MyMacros.h>
 ```
 Ensure that `File->Preferences->compiler warnings` is set to *Default* or *All*.
 It will likely show up quickly in the beginning, in red - as a warning - of all compiled messages fast scrolling down your eyes.

-In addition, the output from `MyMacros.h` includes the matching define, for example, `Matched defined(ARDUINO_AVR_UNO)` to remind ourselves what define causes the outcome.
-These definitions are very useful in the code, and based on that, include, exclude code, or add some macros.
+In addition, the output from `MyMacros.h` includes the matching define `Matched defined(ARDUINO_AVR_UNO)`.

-An alternative at run-time.
-With 'printlnMatch()' macro this information is sent to Serial-port.
+With the 'printlnMatch()' macro similar information is sent to Arduino `Serial` port at run-time.
 Yet another alternative is to use the defined macro `BUILD_BOARD`.
 ```cpp
 Serial.begin(9600);
 printlnMatch();